mtello22/mtello22.github.io/content/_index.md

   - Developed exercises and activities to teach algorithm design to first-year undergraduate students.

 ## EDUCATION
-- **MSc in Bioinformatics, University of British Columbia**
+**MSc in Bioinformatics, University of British Columbia** Feb 2024

-  - Feb 2024
-- **BSc in Genomic Sciences, Universidad Nacional Autónoma de México**
+**BSc in Genomic Sciences, Universidad Nacional Autónoma de México** May 2018
-  - May 2018

 ## PUBLICATION AND COMPETITIVE SCHOLARSHIPS

-- Escorcia-Rodríguez, J. M., Gaytan-Nuñez, E., Hernandez-Benitez, E. M., Zorro-Aranda, A., Tello-Palencia, M.A., & Freyre-González, J. A. (2023).
+Escorcia-Rodríguez, J. M., Gaytan-Nuñez, E., Hernandez-Benitez, E. M., Zorro-Aranda, A., **Tello-Palencia, M.A.**, & Freyre-González, J. A. (2023).
 Improving gene regulatory network inference and assessment: The importance of using network structure.
 Frontiers in Genetics, 14, 143382.

-- **BC Research Institute for Children's and Women's Health Graduate Studentship**
-  - Sept 2021 – Aug 2022
+**BC Research Institute for Children's and Women's Health Graduate Studentship** Sept 2021 – Aug 2022

-- **NSERC-CREATE Scholarship Awardee**
+**NSERC-CREATE Scholarship Awardee**
-  - Sept 2020 – Aug 2021
+Sept 2020 – Aug 2021